-There are three components to the project:
+There were three components to the project:

 Component 1: Institutional Strengthening and Industry Coordination – to improve the performance of sector institutions and to enhance industry coordination in the coffee and cocoa sectors.
 Existing stakeholder platforms for industry coordination will be consolidated to address short- and long-term issues such as sector governance, skills development in the industry, improvement in extension services, industry strategy on threats to quality and quality promotion, information within the industry, market development and crop diversification.